lukso-network/docs/docs/guides/02-interact-with-up.md

 </details>

-We have seen in the previous example how to send LYX from your UP via the `.execute` function.
+We have seen in the previous example how to send LYX from your UP via the [`execute(...)`](../contracts/erc725-account.md#execute) function.

 This function offers a fourth parameter: `_data`, that provides a lot of flexibility when interacting from your UP.
 The `_data` parameter is especially useful when the `_to` recipient is a smart contract.

-To make your UP call a function on a specific contract deployed on the network, the parameters of the `.execute` function will be as follow:
+To make your UP call a function on a specific contract deployed on the network, the parameters of the `execute(...)` function will be as follow:

 - `_operation`: `0` (for `CALL`).
 - `_to`: the `address` of the smart contract you want to interact with.